benjaminvandammeholberton/portfolio_website/README.md

 # Portfolio Website

-This is my portfolio website created with TypeScript, React, and SCSS.
+This is my portfolio website created with TypeScript, React, SCSS and Vite.
 It showcases projects, skills, and provides contact information.

 ## Features